Pylons/pyramid/docs/narr/project.rst

 directory.
 The author uses Linux mainly, and tends to put project directories which he creates within his ``~/projects`` directory.
-On Windows, it's a good idea to put project directories within a directory that contains no space characters, so it's wise to *avoid* a path that contains i.e. ``My Documents``.
+On Windows, it's a good idea to put project directories within a directory that contains no space characters, so it's wise to *avoid* a path that contains, i.e., ``My Documents``.
 As a result, the author, when he uses Windows, just puts his projects in ``C:\projects``.

 .. warning::